trisulnsm/dinodoc/trisuldocs/docs/ug/intro/free.md

 # How to Get Started

 Trisul is incredibly easy to get started on.
-There is no sign ups or credit cards - its as easy as ‘apt-get install’ or ‘yum install’.
+There is no sign-ups or credit cards - it's as easy as ‘apt-get install’ or ‘yum install’.

 The following links will get you up and viewing dashboards.

-1. prepare a bare metal or VM and install Ubuntu or CentOS \[ [supported platforms](https://www.trisul.org/download/) \]
+1. Prepare a bare metal or VM and install Ubuntu or CentOS \[ [supported platforms](https://www.trisul.org/download/) \]
-2. install Trisul using normal Ubuntu or CentOS methods (apt-get or yum) \[ [quick install](https://www.trisul.org/download/) \]
+2. Install Trisul using normal Ubuntu or CentOS methods (apt-get or yum) \[ [quick install](https://www.trisul.org/download/) \]
-3. arrange for packets or Netflow to reach the Trisul Probe \[ [How to feed packets to Trisul](/docs/ug/install/input_packets) , [how to send Netflow/SFlow/IPFIX/etc](/docs/ug/install/input_netflow)\]
+3. Arrange for packets or Netflow to reach the Trisul Probe \[ [How to feed packets to Trisul](/docs/ug/install/input_packets) , [how to send
+   Netflow/SFlow/IPFIX etc](/docs/ug/install/input_netflow)\]
-4. login and start viewing \[ [running trisul, opening firewall](/docs/ug/install/startstop) \] \| \[[your first
+4. Login and start viewing \[ [running trisul, opening firewall](/docs/ug/install/startstop) \] \| \[[your first
    login](/docs/ug/basicusage/) \]